Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `color`

 The RGB color of the element.
 An array of 3 numbers with values ranging from `0.0` to `1.0`.
-For menus and rects, it sets the background colour.
-For text, it sets the text colour.
-For images, it multiplies the image by the colour.
+For menus and rects, it sets the background color.
+For text, it sets the text color.
+For images, it multiplies the image by the color.

 **Returns**: